9 Things You'd Better Know Before Traveling to Thailand

-Floating market is a traditional feature of Thai life.
+A floating market is a traditional feature of Thai life.

 Many travel guides may tell you that taking a Tuk Tuk is the quickest way to travel around the city, and it is a must-experience in Thailand if you are itching to try something local.
 But in Bangkok, even a Tuk Tuk doesn't work.
 According to a recent study, Bangkok has worse traffic jams than any other place in the world apart from Mexico.
 And how to beat the traffic jams?
-Here's a simple piece of advice: to avoid the peak hours.
+Here's a simple piece of advice: avoid the peak hours.
 Don't travel during the morning peak (07:30-09:00) or evening rush hours (16:30-18:30).

 Taking a Tuk Tuk is very exciting.

-Many of you must worry about the Thailand's rainy seasons and always ask questions like "Does it rain all day?"
+Many of you must worry about Thailand's rainy seasons and always ask questions like "Does it rain all day?"
 The answer is NO!
-In fact, though it rains very frequently in Bangkok, Phuket and Chiang Mai during the monsoon, it rarely rains all day.
+In fact, though it rains very frequently in Bangkok, Phuket, and Chiang Mai during the monsoon, it rarely rains all day.
 Your trip won't be ruined by the rain.
 Instead, you'll be surprisingly benefited from the rainy season: cheaper accommodations, cooler weather, fresher air, and more pleasant water rafting!
 (For more specific reasons, please check Why A Trip to Southeast Asia during Monsoon Is Actually Worth Doing?)

-Sometimes you choose an all-inclusive hotel to stay, since it's more convenient and you don't have to read lots of guides to find where to eat or have fun.
+Sometimes you choose an all-inclusive hotel to stay in, since it's more convenient and you don't have to read lots of guides to find where to eat or have fun.
 Don't make any excuses for your laziness!
 Remember, the most authentic food is not in the hotel.
 Walk out of your hotel for the local Thai food, and you can find it tastes quite different than the version you taste at home.
 The streets of Thailand are full of decadent flavors.
-If you see a restaurant is filled with locals, walk in.
+If you see a restaurant filled with locals, walk in.
 It's your food heaven today!

 The most authentic Tom Yam Gong must be available in food stalls.

 Firstly, Thai massage is an amazing worldwide famous skill.
-It is a full-body massage, starting from your head to your toes, and it is regarded as a great way to soothe the aches and pains, as well as relieving the stress of a busy day.
+It is a full-body massage, starting from your head to your toes, and it is regarded as a great way to soothe the aches and pains, as well as relieve the stress of a busy day.
 Secondly, it's amazingly cheap.
 A good massage will cost you only 1,000Baht (about 28.5USD)!
 Well, getting a massage treatment in Thailand is a wonderful experience that everyone should try at least once.

 There are lots of transgender people in Thailand, and it's impossible to travel around here without hearing about the "ladyboys".
 The ladyboys are so pretty that you can't figure out it is a he or she.
 Thus, just make sure the gender of the "lady" is right for you when you are willing to hang out with her/him.
 In most cities in Thailand, ladyboy cabaret shows are very popular and highly recommended, because they allow you to get an insight into its special culture.

-The ladyboy cabrat shows are fabulous.
+The ladyboy cabaret shows are fabulous.

 Thailand, to many travelers like me, is really appealing.
-Nearly every imaginable activity can be arranged during your vacation in Thailand: from hot-air ballooning to safari, from bathing in the sunshine to tracing the by-gone glory of heritages.
+Nearly every imaginable activity can be arranged during your vacation in Thailand: from hot-air ballooning to safari, from bathing in the sunshine to tracing the bygone glory of heritages.
 So, I think one of the last things you need to do before your trip is: find a good travel consultant, in case you miss something terrific, especially when you're suffering from "choice phobia disorder" and get lost in these numerous choices!